Awalu-Levison/alx-portfolio/README.md

 - **Music Player:** Basic music playback functionality, including play, pause, and skip.
 - **User Profiles:** Personalized accounts for tracking playlists and favorites.
 - **Playlist Management:** Users are able to create and delete playlists.
 Add songs to playlist and playsongs from them.
+- **Search Functionality:** A search bar to locate songs and artists more easily.

 ### Features in Progress:
-- **Search Functionality:** A search bar to locate songs and artists more easily.
 - **Responsive Design:** The app adjusts seamlessly across desktop and mobile devices.
+- **Social Community:** This is where users will be able to see what others are playing on the platform.

 ---